Who has authority to sign?

 What needs to take place before a contract will be signed?

-- Issuance of a purchase order by the Purchasing Department.
+- Issue a purchase order by the Purchasing Department.

 - Contractor may begin work.